Paul Wicks is a survivor, an artist and an optimist.

 - Nikon camera equipment including full frame, limited Canon experience

 - Studio lighting with Broncolor & Interfit equipment

 - Hassleblad camera systems

 - Currently adept at flying UAV (drone) & working toward flying license (although not required for recreational use)

 - Full UK driving license, European Public Liability Insurance

 - Bachelor of Arts, UCA Rochester, Fort Pitt.
 Rochester Kent.
-Major: Photography Ends 2018.
-Currently year 3 – projected mark: FIRST
+Major: Photography 2018.
+FIRST CLASS

 - A level Photography, Maidstone Adult Education Centre 2011 Grade A